SCIENCE AND SCIENCE FICTION IN THE MEDIA AND IN LITERATURE

 1) Institutional part

 The first part of the course is an introduction to the history of science-fiction and the main topics and problems related to it.
-The basic guidelines are always be the same, but different accentuations may be done each year, depending on the topic chosen for the monographic part.

 2) Monographic part